itbleich/itbleich.github.io/research/metadata.md

 The best metadata are the ones you can't lose without losing the data themselves.
 Whenever possible, metadata should be embedded directly into the experiment instead of being stored alongside it.
 The harder it is to separate metadata from the data, the more likely both will remain together throughout the lifetime of the dataset.

-One example of this principle is a workflow I developed for embedding experimental metadata directly into the photodiode trigger signal of visually driven experiments.
+One example of this principle is a workflow I developed for embedding experimental metadata directly into the photodiode trigger signal of the experiment.
 Rather than using the trigger channel solely for stimulus synchronization, the same signal also encodes key experimental metadata using pulse-duration modulation and an 8-bit binary representation.
-As a result, the metadata become an integral part of the recorded data stream and remain permanently attached to every recording.
+As a result, the metadata become an integral part of the recorded data stream and remain permanently attached to every neurophysiological recording I make.

-Because the metadata are embedded in the physiological recording itself, they cannot be accidentally separated from the experiment by misplaced log files, renamed folders, or copied datasets.
-Even if external documentation is lost, the essential experimental information can still be recovered directly from the recording.
+The raw data file effectively becomes its own experiment log.
+As a result, it can be interpreted and analyzed without relying on separate log files.
 While this implementation was developed for visual stimulation using PsychoPy and a photodiode, the underlying principle is much broader: whenever possible, make your metadata inseparable from your data.